Scientific Name

 How to Grow and Care

 As Quaking Grass is not a very competitive grass, it does require good grassland management (mowing and grazing) to maintain its presence in a mixed sward, particularly on better soils.
-Neglect or even regular late hay cutting will allow taller grasses the opportunity to outgrow and to shade it out.
-Also, while quaking grass does produce side shoots, it does not spread laterally very much, so is dependent self-seeding into gaps created by good management to maintain itself or increase in a mixed sward.
-See more at How to Grow and Care for Quaking Grass (Briza).
+Neglect or even regular late hay cutting will allow taller grasses the opportunity to outgrow and shade it out.
+Also, while quaking grass does produce side shoots, it does not spread laterally very much, so it is dependent on self-seeding into gaps created by good management to maintain itself or increase in a mixed sward.

 Links